 “Dacron!”

-Joe Frazier, the singing sensation, is backed by a group of gifted singers to deliver a catchy tune for the novel concept of lite beer.
+Boxing legend Joe Frazier, who is not known as a singing sensation, is backed by a group of gifted singers to deliver a catchy tune for the then-novel concept of lite beer.
 With his signature swagger, Joe confidently strides into the bar and boldly grabs a beer from another patron’s hand.

-At the end, he pauses, anticipating the applause from the crowd.
-Naturally, they oblige – after all, everyone knows the kind of knockout punches the heavyweight champ can unleash when he’s displeased.
+At the end, he pauses, anticipating the crowd’s applause.
+Naturally, they oblige—after all, everyone knows the kind of knockout punches the heavyweight champ can unleash when he’s displeased.

 Iconic Line